 Lesson Objectives and Overview: Latitude and Longitude teaches students how to define these terms and distinguish between the two.
 Students will discover how to use coordinates to find different places on a map.
 They will also learn why GPS must depend on latitude and longitude to work properly.
 This lesson is for students in 3rd grade and 4th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-For this lesson, you need world maps that have latitude and longitude lines and colored pencils.
+For this lesson, you need scissors and writing/coloring utensils.
+Students will also need internet access.

 Options for Lesson

 The teacher notes page provides an extra paragraph of information to help guide the lesson and remind you what to focus on.
-It suggests teaching this lesson in conjunction with others related to geography.
+It explains that this lesson aims to clarify latitude and longitude, reinforce coordinate plane skills, and explain how GPS works.
 The blank lines on this page are available for you to write out thoughts and ideas you have as you prepare the lesson.

 LATITUDE AND LONGITUDE LESSON PLAN WORKSHEETS

 The Latitude and Longitude lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 These worksheets will help students demonstrate what they learned throughout the lesson and reinforce the lesson concepts.
 The guide on the classroom procedure page outlines when to hand out each worksheet to your students.

 DEFINITION MATCH ACTIVITY WORKSHEET